llord1/llord1.github.io/LegalSurvey.md

 Yes, they used Russian (or any European language not mentioned)

-Yes, they used Japanese
+Yes, they used Japanese.

-Yes, they used Mandarin
+Yes, they used Mandarin.

-Yes, they used language not listed above
+Yes, they used language not listed above.

 Prefer not to respond